apache/skywalking-rover/docs/en/setup/examples/cases/agent-sensor/readme.md

 ## Configure Service

 Configure your service to enable the Process Status Hook feature.
-Take [go2sky](https://github.com/SkyAPM/go2sky) as an example here.
+Take [go2sky](https://github.com/SkyAPM/go2sky) as an example here, which version must `>= v1.5.0`.

 ```go
 // update the oap address here